peterGraf/TcpForward/README.md

 ## Setup:

- In order to do so, open both ports 22222 and 22223 on the firewall of the webserver.mydomain.com.
+ In order to make TcpForward work, open both ports 22222 and 22223 on the firewall of your 'webserver.mydomain.com'.

  Then run

- 'java TcpForward extern' on the webserver.mydomain.com.
+ 'java TcpForward extern' on your 'webserver.mydomain.com'.

  and run

- 'java TcpForwad webserver.mydomain.com' on the internal machine.
+ 'java TcpForwad webserver.mydomain.com' on the your internal machine.

 ## Workflow:

-- TcpForward on the webserver listens on port 22223.
+- TcpForward on the webserver first listens on internal port 22223.

-- TcpForward on the internal connects to webserver:22223, this connection is established from inside my local network.
+- TcpForward on the internal connects to webserver:22223.

-- TcpForward on the webserver listens on port 22222.
+- TcpForward on the webserver accepts internal connection and then listens on external port 22222.

 - TcpForward on the internal waits for bytes from the connection.